Sleep is critical in overall health, fitness, and athletic performance.

 How to Determine If You Are Getting Enough Sleep

-To determine that you are getting enough sleep, it is essential to recognize the signs of sleep deprivation and understand how to monitor recovery metrics such as heart rate variability (HRV).
+To determine if you are getting enough sleep, it is essential to recognize the signs of sleep deprivation and monitor recovery metrics such as heart rate variability (HRV).

 Signs of Adequate Sleep

-Some common indicators that g are getting enough sleep include:
+Some common indicators that you are getting enough sleep include:

 - Waking up feeling refreshed and energized